-- groundwater

-- soil

-- soil vapor intrusion
+- groundwater - soil

 6.2: Interim Remedial Measures

 An interim remedial measure (IRM) is conducted at a site when a source of contamination or exposure pathway can be effectively addressed before issuance of the Record of Decision.

 The following IRM(s) has/have been completed at this site based on conditions observed during the RI.